TaranVH/2nd-keyboard/Razer/readme.md

 But if you like, you can use Razer synapse to directly launch an autohotkey script of your own design, which is independant from all the other ones.
 The sky's the limit!

-Now it's up to you, to replace each of those lines in 2nd_keyboard_if_using_Razer.ahk with calls to your own scripts and functions.

-You can find some of mine, here: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk
+- Now it's up to you, to replace each of those lines in 2nd_keyboard_if_using_Razer.ahk with calls to your own scripts and functions.
+It's all just normal AHK scripting from this point on.
+You can find some of my functions, here: https://github.com/TaranVH/2nd-keyboard/blob/master/Almost_All_Windows_Functions.ahk

 ### Auto-launching

-You will want to make this .ahk script tart up automatically when Windows does.
+- You will want to make this .ahk script start up automatically when Windows does.
-Navigate to C:\AHK\2nd-keyboard\Razer
+- Navigate to C:\AHK\2nd-keyboard\Razer
-Right click on 2nd_keyboard_if_using_Razer.ahk and select "create shortcut."
+- Right click on ```2nd_keyboard_if_using_Razer.ahk``` and select "create shortcut."

 - Navigate to: ```C:\Users\YOUR_USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup```